 The information listed below is likely outdated and has been preserved for archival purposes.

-Bonduelle Ontario Inc., the owner and operator of a vegetable processing plant in Tecumseh has been charged after a worker was injured in 2010.
+Bonduelle Canada Inc., which owns and operates a vegetable processing facility in Tecumseh has pleaded guilty and was fined after a worker was critically injured while cleaning a conveyor belt.

-In addition to the fine, the court imposed a 25-per-cent victim fine surcharge, as required by the Provincial Offences Act.
+The company was fined $80,000 by Justice of the Peace Calvin Hurst.
+In addition to the fine, the court imposed a 25-per-cent victim fine surcharge.
 The surcharge is credited to a special provincial government fund to assist victims of crime.